walterdavis/inlay/README.md

 > These are pages that do not exist at all at the URL requested, but are fulfilled using one or another of the Dynamic pages as a template, and a unique set of content for each of the data- variables within that template.
 An unlimited number of virtual pages may be made from one template.

 Once you have defined a page as a dynamic page, it is important that you keep all of the same field names when you edit that page.
 If you change the names of the fields, you will need to go through the data-entry process again on your server.
-It does not matter if you change the location of these fields within your design, and you are also free to add new fields if you like, but removing or renaming fields will cause your site to display incorrectly until you update the database to match.
+It does not matter if you change the location of these fields within your design, and you are also free to add new fields if you like, but removing or renaming fields after you have entered data will cause your site to be missing that content.

 ###Editing and Content Entry